Kingcrypto38/RxReplayingShare/README.md

 RxJava Replaying Share
 ======================

-`ReplayingShare` is an RxJava transformer which combines `replay(1)`, `publish()`, and `refCount()` operators.
+`ReplayingShare` is an RxJava 2 transformer which combines `replay(1)`, `publish()`, and `refCount()` operators.

-Unlike traditional combinations of these operators, `ReplayingShare` caches the last emitted value from the upstream observable *only* when one or more downstream subscribers are connected.
-This allows expensive upstream observables to be shut down when no one is subscribed while also replaying the last value seen by *any* subscriber to new ones.
+Unlike traditional combinations of these operators, `ReplayingShare` caches the last emitted value from the upstream observable or flowable *only* when one or more downstream subscribers are connected.
+This allows expensive upstream sources to be shut down when no one is listening while also replaying the last value seen by *any* subscriber to new ones.

 ![marble diagram](marbles.png)

-Apply with `compose` to an upstream observable and cache the resulting observable for new subscribers.
+Apply with `compose` to an upstream `Observable` or `Flowable` and cache the resulting instance for all new subscribers.

 ```java
 @Singleton class Chart {